 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Duration: 24 months, part-time

-Entry requirements: A good second class honours degree, or its equivalent.
-Applicants must normally have three years of teaching experience and/or hold a post with responsibility for language test design, construction and evaluation
+You will need to have three years of teaching experience and a current post with responsibility for language test design, construction and evaluation.

 Assessment: Coursework and dissertation